usdaud/algotradinglib.github.io/en/pedia/d/dynamic_stop-loss_strategies.md

 ### Volatility-Based Stops

-Volatility-based stops adjust the stop-loss levels based on the asset's volatility, using indicators like the Average True Range (ATR).
+Volatility-based stops adjust the stop-loss levels based on the asset's volatility, using indicators like the [Average True Range](../a/average_true_range_(atr).md) (ATR).
 This method ensures that the stop-loss order adapts to current market conditions.

 **Example:**